michael-wall/table-of-contents-fragment/README.md

 ```

 ## Notes ##
-# This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
+- This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
-# It has been tested using 2024.Q1 with Chrome browser.
+- It has been tested using 2024.Q1 with Chrome browser.
+- See fragment_recording.7z for a short recording.